SudoDotDog/Brontosaurus/docs/server/k8s.md

+---
+title: Create a Brontosaurus Cluster with Kubernetes
+layout: default
+---

 # Create a Brontosaurus Cluster with Kubernetes

 This Work in Progress document will guide you to create and host a Brontosaurus instance within 5 minutes.